-The art world’s terms for my art box sculptures are mixed media, assemblage or box sculpture.
+The art world’s calls my art box sculptures mixed media, assemblage or sculpture.
 The generic category for my artwork is “outsider folk art” which only means that I am not a formally trained artist.

-Call them what you will, my art boxes are inspired by Joseph Cornell whose work I first enjoyed over 35 years ago at the Chicago Art Institute.
-And, in the 1980s, within walking distance of the California State Capitol, I launched City Gallery so who knows how many up and coming contemporary Northern California artists have influenced me.
+Call them what you will, my art box sculptures are inspired by Joseph Cornell whose work I first enjoyed over 35 years ago at the Chicago Art Institute.
+Plus, in the 1980s, within walking distance of the California State Capitol, I launched City Gallery so who knows how many up and coming contemporary Northern California artists have influenced me.

 Reflecting my interest in the art of the written word, each of my boxes is tombstoned with a quotation that invites us to think…or laugh.
 Not that it matters to your perception of the work itself, but my all-time favorite playwright is George Bernard Shaw, but I try not to over-quote him.
 I easily could.
 My favorite sculptor is Rodin.
 I don’t have a single favorite painter, but of late, Kerry James Marshall lights me up.
 To pour some creative perspective into myself, I frequently listen to Barbra Streisand sing Putting It Together.